How to Make Sauerkraut at Home | Simple Fermentation Recipe

 Notes

-As the winter season approaches, having a bottle of Fire Cider on hand can be a comforting way to support your health naturally.
+As the winter season approaches, having a bottle of Fire Cider on hand can be a comforting way to support yourself naturally.
 Give it a try, and experience the benefits of this time-honored herbal tonic for yourself!

 You may also enjoy: